First Holy Communion Programme 2020

-Key dates for the First Holy Communion programme are below.
-Our new course this year is short with few meeting so it is imperative that children and parents attend each and every session.
+Key dates for the First Holy Communion programme will be available by September 2019.
+It is likely that the First Holy Communion day for 2020 will be Saturday 9 May.
+Our new course this year is short with few meetings so it is imperative that children and parents attend each and every session.

 First Holy Communion is a very special time in the life of every family and our parish aims to provide a first-class preparation course as well as a celebration that is both happy and memorable.
 It is a busy time as we prepare and we ask parents to help our volunteer Catechists as much as possible.
 Our course is shorter than most, so we really do expect the children to attend each of the sessions.

-For 2019 we will be trying a new preparation programme called ‘Growing up a Catholic’ which involves the help and support of parents in a new way.
+For 2020 we will again be using the programme called ‘Growing up a Catholic’ which involves the help and support of parents in a new way.

-Parents Meeting: An initial parent’s meeting will be held after 10:30 mass on Sunday 18th November.
+Parents' Meeting: An initial parents' meeting will be held after 10:30 mass on a Sunday in November.
 It is essential that you attend this meeting as it will be an opportunity to meet our team of our volunteer Catechists.
 You will be able to ask any questions and learn about the programme.

 Eligibility: Convenience of First Holy Communion preparation sessions will of course be important to most families.
 However, it is sad when parents who are full and regular members of our parish opt to have a child prepare for and receive First Holy Communion in another parish.
 On our side we will accept children of parents who are regular members of the St. John’s parish irrespective of where they live.
 However, children of parents who are regular or even irregular members of another parish will require their own parish priest to sign the form attached to the application form.